-A Multi-Tiered System of Supports (MTSS) is an evidence-based model of schooling that uses data-based problem solving to integrate academic and behavioral instruction and intervention, which is delivered to students in varying intensities (tiers).
-The “need-driven” decision making helps ensure district resources reach the appropriate students (schools) at the appropriate levels to accelerate the performance of all students to achieve and/or exceed proficiency.
+The integrated instruction and intervention is delivered to students in varying intensities (multiple tiers) based on student need.
+“Need-driven” decision-making seeks to ensure that district resources reach the appropriate students (schools) at the appropriate levels to accelerate the performance of ALL students to achieve and/or exceed proficiency.